by Tom Allen

 - The use of the compliance tools provided in the GDPR.

 GDPR should not be feared, as healthy utilization of personal data will create new standards of trust and cooperation among companies, consumers and partners.
 But changes will require shifts in M&A transaction activities.
 Deal teams need to factor the investment of time, allocation of expert resources and broad team coordination into making these post-GDPR workstreams move efficiently.
-Companies that thrive in this new world will remain organized - with repeatable, well managed and centrally owned processes around all stages of deal making.
+Whether or not they use deal management software, the companies that will thrive in this new world will remain organized - with repeatable, well managed and centrally owned processes around all stages of deal making.